wizz666/OpenEpaperLink-Homey-Pro/Integration for Home Assistant.md

 Put in your Display ID in the code and add your own sensors to it and you are good to go. <br>
 Here is an example of one of my displays running the below code with some modifications.<br>
-I will post the code when I am satisfied with the result.<br>
+I will post a new code when I am satisfied with the result.<br>

 <img width="400"  alt="Display" src="Images/ha_display.png"><br>